johannesbuehl/johncg/README.md

 - on item-update refresh render and client
 - change default-item-colors
 - use playlist-caption
-- check config-file
 - render PDF with same size as casparcg
 - make keyboard-navigation better
   - tabindex for all elements
   - keyboard-shortcuts
 - update-item: reload changed media (somehow handle video / audio - or just don't care (maybe detect wether it actually changed))
-- additional playlist-item: custom amcp-command
+- change font-color of countdown
+- create library src-folder